-BUCKMAN, BUCKMAN & REID, INC.

-Follow-Up Comments on Implementation of Proposed CARDS Program
+BUCKMAN, BUCKMAN & REID, INC. Comments on Proposed CARDS Program

-Management and Staff of Buckman, Buckman & Reid, Inc. respectfully submit the following in continued strong opposition to the newly proposed Comprehensive Automated Risk Data System (CARDS), as set forth in Regulatory Notice 13-42, and more recently in Regulatory Notice 14-37.
-We also have listened closely to the comments of Executive Vice President Susan Axelrod in her recent podcast of "A Few Minutes With FINRA", hosted by FINRA's Chip Jones.
+Management and Staff of Buckman, Buckman & Reid, Inc. respectfully submit the following in strong opposition to the newly proposed Comprehensive Automated Risk Data System (CARDS), as set forth in Regulatory Notice 13-42.
 We have examined the available descriptive information carefully, and we have also taken note of the numerous industry submissions to FINRA thus far on this matter, the vast majority of which are overwhelmingly negative regarding the adoption and implementation of CARDS by FINRA.
-There are a number of very serious objections to continuing down this uncharted path.